plotfi/plotfi/README.md

 ## Past:

 * **Apple:** Worked on the team that engineered the Apple GPU compiler backend through many product ship cycles.
 I've worked on pre and post silicon bring up in various capacities.
 I built early iterations of internal Apple GPU tooling+infrastructure used for assembly, disassembly, profiling, and Machine IR (MIR) diffing; this partly involved the first effort to standardize assembly syntax for all tools for Apple GPUs across the entire company (assemblers, disassemblers, simulators, profilers, etc).
-Much of my worked shipped with iOS, Xcode, went into upstream LLVM or an LLVM conference talk, was patented, or was used cross functionally across several orgs.
+Much of my work shipped with iOS, Xcode, went into upstream LLVM or an LLVM conference talk, was patented, or was used cross functionally across several orgs.

 * **Intel:** Briefly worked as a compiler engineer on "C for Metal".
 I am the original author of C for Metal's GPU printf, which is still the suggested debugging mechanism.
 I also worked on all the tools for verifying and disassembling the Intel GPU bytecode IR.